Robotips/uConfig/rules/README.md

 #### class [text, text with capture]

-class gives the name of the name of the destinantion class.
+class gives the name of the name of the destination class.

 If the selector contains capture(s), captured parts could be used to set the destination class.

 default: "default"

+#### length [int > 0]

+length gives the length of the pin.
+Should be comprise in [100, 300] interval with increment of 50 to respect [KLC](http://kicad-pcb.org/libraries/klc/) convention.

+default: 200

 ### Class properties